Class of 2022 Freshman Success Academy

 In short… KEY DETAILS:

-The Freshman Academy curriculum is college-prep, not remedial, though individual support is facilitated by our smaller class sizes and the extra support period team-taught by the math, English, and careers teachers.
-Students with skills deficits are welcome, but in math (for example), all Academy students are enrolled in Algebra I.
+The Freshman Academy curriculum is college-prep and non-remedial.
+Individual support is facilitated by our smaller class sizes and the extra support period team-taught by the math, English, and careers teachers.
+Students with skills deficits are welcome, but significant remedial curriculum is not offered.

-The Freshman Academy is not a behavior remediation program either; it is not for students who “can’t cut it” in the mainstream, nor should students be excluded because of minor discipline history.
+The Freshman Academy is not a behavior remediation program either; it is not for students who “don't play school well."
+However, students should not be excluded because of minor discipline history.
+Academy is for students who did not reach their full potential before High School and want to commit to doing better in High School and beyond.
 The key to success in the Academy is the learning community—if a student has a track record of consistently disrupting their learning community, despite any and all teacher efforts, the Academy may not be the best placement for them.
 We leave this to the judgment of the 8th grade teams since they know the student in a learning context.

 The Freshman Academy welcomes students served by special education services, provided that they are still able to enroll in whatever classes or supports are required by law outside of their Academy schedule.